 Your first step to becoming a CASA is to attend an Information Session.
+Information Sessions are scheduled the first Tuesday of each month from 12:00 PM - 12:45 PM in the CASA office.
 This is your chance to learn more about the program, hear veteran advocates speak about their experiences and have all your questions answered.

 I'm not sure I can commit to become an advocate right now.
 Is there something else I can do to help?

 CASA has a variety of volunteer opportunities that would allow you to support our mission to serve abused children.
 You might consider assisting with activities for our children and advocates, or getting involved in fundraising projects.
 Or make an online donation or mail it in.